nobodyisinocent/Amiga-BigBox-Picasso-Flicker-Fixer-graphic-board/README.md

   - The MultiFix AGA from Matthias Heinrichs aka Matze on A1k.org.
 The link of his project is available here:
   https://gitlab.com/MHeinrichs/multifix-aga

+The Picasso is made of two PCBs.
+The main one includes the designs of the Picasso and of the Flicker Fixer.
+The second one is a little Edge PCB which must be connected into the video slot of the Amiga.
+It's used for the Flicked fixer.
+In an Amiga 4000, the Edge PCB is onto the same axis as the Zorro edge slot.
+In the Amiga 2000, the Edge PCB must be connected into the video slod which located between its PSU and its cover case.
+Two ribbon cables as used to connect the Edge PCB to the Flicker Fixer part of the board.

+To be useful onto an Amiga 200, you'll need an accelerator board with fast memory (64MB is perfect)

 # Some pictures ? <a name="P2"></a>

 The PCB in 3D Raytracing !